SANdood/Ecobee-Suite/README.md

 <img src="https://raw.githubusercontent.com/SANdood/Ecobee/master/icons/UISensor-v1.2.0.png" border="1" width="250" /> | coming soon

 ## <a name="features-connect-sa">`Ecobee (Connect)` SmartApp</a>
-The `Ecobee (Connect)` SmartApp provides a single SmartApp interface for accessing installation, updates, Child SmartApps and even debugging tools.
+The **`Ecobee Suite (Connect)`** SmartApp provides a single SmartApp interface for accessing installation, updates, Child SmartApps and even debugging tools.
 The interface uses dynamic pages to guide the user through the installation process in order simplify the steps as much as possible.

 The SmartApp provides the following capabilities:
 - Perform Ecobee API Authorization (OAuth)
 - Select Thermostats from account to use (dynamic list, so any future Thermostats can easily be added at a later date)
 - Select Sensors to use (dynamic list, will only show sensors associated with the previously selected Thermostats)
-- Access Child SmartApps (such as `ecobee Routines`)
+- Access Child SmartApps (such as **`ecobee Suite Routines`**)
 - Set various Preferences:
   - Set default Hold Type ("Until Next Program", "Until I Change", "2 Hours", "4 Hours", "Specified Hours" and "Thermostat Default")
   - Allow changes to temperature setpoint via arrows when in auto mode ("Smart Auto Temperature Adjust")